JoeyStanley/real/_posts/2016-10-31-the-importance-of-twitter.md

 I ended up having to download it all using lab computers in the student center off and on for a week.
 In fact, I had four computers going simultaneously, all downloading Reddit files, one month at a time, and running Perl scripts to make them smaller.
 I wasn't surprised when IT came over and wondered what the heck I was doing.
 Turns out it was the fact that my login was used on four computers that triggered their systems, not the fact that I was running four computers at full speed for a couple hours.
 Once they saw what I was doing they shrugged their shoulders and said it was totally fine.

 Handling this much data, even though it was a hundredth of the original size, was rough.
-I made a frequency list of all the words.
-Yeah, that spreadsheet ended up being about half a million rows long.
+I made a frequency list of all the words, which ended up being about half a million rows long.
 I wanted to track language across time so I had information about how often each word was used every month for about 100 months.
 That's a lot of columns for all those rows.
 I pushed Excel (and my little laptop) to its limits.

 Anyway, this project turned into a fun term paper that I never published.
 I wanted to look at the language of the most upvoted comments as compared to all other comments and see if there were any differences.
 I found a few, but with biggish data like this, statistical significance is everywhere so you have to be more careful about things.